-- The chassis battery may be low on charge.
-Press and hold the Battery Boost switch on the dash while pressing the slideout control switch.
-This momentarily connects the house batteries to assist in retracting the room. - The circuit breaker may be tripped.
-The circuit breaker, labeled 'Slideout Power' is located on a panel on an interior wall of the passenger side storage compartment just behind or ahead of the entrance door.
+- Turn the Chassis Battery Disconnect Switch OFF and then ON again.
+This will (in many cases) reconnect power to the slideout system. - The chassis battery may be low on charge.
+Press and hold the Battery Boost Switch on the dash while pressing the slideout control switch.
+This momentarily connects the house batteries to assist in slideout room operation. - The circuit breaker may be tripped.
+The circuit breaker, labeled "Slideout Power" is located on a panel on an interior wall of the passenger side storage compartment just behind or ahead of the entrance door.